-Rubber support pads are typically used when laying porcelain pavers over an existing concrete surface or to provide support at elevations below approx. 1 1/2” when building deck over sloping substrates.
+Rubber support pads are typically used when laying porcelain pavers over concrete, especially if the surface might be cracked or damaged, or to provide support at elevations below approx. 1 1/2” when building decks over sloping substrates.

-On rooftops and balconies, the area should be surrounded by a low retaining wall or other restraining structure to prevent lateral movement of the pavers.
+On rooftops and balconies, the area should be surrounded by a low retaining wall or other restraining structure to prevent lateral movement of the pavers over the concrete surface.
 For on-grade applications, a low height restraining barrier is normally recommended, but may not always be necessary because the frictional properties of the rubber pads can be sufficient to stop lateral movement of the pavers.

 All surfaces should be solid, clean and constructed with a min.
 2° slope pitched away from any building for drainage.